TeeNEXTers Festival 2014

 Before they arrived, each participating group devised a theme with the only prompt provided being "Utopias and Heroes".

 Kildare Youth Theatre presented a play called Flawless to the Exchange - a play on "suffering for beauty".
+A recording of it can be viewed below.

 Throughout the exchange, all participants were mixed into different groups and ate meals together, forming and bonding relationships between the differing nationalities.